drjwbaker/lc-open-refine/_episodes/04-faceting-and-filtering.md

 Facets are intended to group together common values and OpenRefine limits the number of values allowed in a single facet to ensure the software does not perform slowly or run out of memory.
 If you create a facet where there are many unique values (for example, a facet on a 'book title' column in a data set that has one row per book) the facet created will be very large and may either slow down the application, or OpenRefine will not create the facet.

->## Find all entries with a photographer name
+>## Find all entries without a photographer name
 >* If we accept that Column 8 lists the surnames of photographers, use the `Facet by blank` function to find all photographs in this data set without a named photographer
 >
 >>## Solution
 >>
 >>1.
 On `Column 8` drop down and select `Customized facets > Facet by blank`
 >>2. `True` means that it is blank, so you can:
->>    * Select `include` on True in the facet to filter the list of publications to only those that don't have a DOI
+>>    * Select `include` on True in the facet to filter the list of lines on Column 8 that don't have a family name (4524 rows).
 >{: .solution}
 {: .challenge}